GioF71/mpd-subsonic-scrobbler/README.md

 ### Example configurations

-The following connect to `mpd-d10` which is an instance of `mpd-alsa-docker` running on the same host and specifically on the network `mpd`.
+The following compose file create a scrobbler for `mpd-d10`, which is an instance of `mpd-alsa-docker` running on the same host and specifically on the network `mpd`.
 Subsonic config is read from a separate file.

 ```text